noushskadoush/adatched_data_story/index.md

 ### 🍛 3 - Bollywood and the Indian independance

-What other great film-makig power exists in this globe?
+What other great film-making power exists in this globe?
 Bollywood!
 Lets see how indian cinematography evolved following the Indian Independence in 1947:

 <br>
 <img src="india.png" width="80%" style="display: block; margin: auto;">